Flying-Rat/Blog/_posts/2025-09-19-godot-itch-plugin.md

 - Profit!
 Eternal glory!
 (Yes, addon is for free)

 ## How we selected technology
-We started out with only a rough idea of the options for creating plugins in Godot — we’d used Editor Plugins before, and **GDExtension** had been on our bucket list for a while.
+We started out with only a rough idea of the options for creating plugins in Godot.
+We’d used Editor Plugins before, and **GDExtension** had been on our bucket list for a while.
 So we decided to push ourselves: we explored both the easy, editor-focused route and the native GDExtension route to see which fit best.

 ### Editor plugin
 A faster way to create an addon for editor with minimal setup, just look at this guide: https://docs.godotengine.org/en/4.4/tutorials/plugins/editor/making_plugins.html